-Shelly Bryant divides her year between Shanghai and Singapore, working as a teacher, writer, researcher, and translator.
-She is the author of three volumes of poetry, Cyborg Chimera, Under the Ash, and Voices of the Elders, and two travel guides, one to the city of Suzhou entitled Suzhou Basics, and another co-authored with Nick Land and Lily Sun, entitled Open Door Guide to Shanghai.
-She also translated Sheng Keyi’s novel 《北妹》 (Northern Girls) for Penguin Books, and her fourth volume of poetry, Harps Upon Willows, is slated for release in 2013.
-Her poetry has appeared in journals, magazines, and websites around the world, as well as in several art exhibitions, including dark ’til dawn, Things Disappear, and Studio White • Exhibition 2011.
+Shelly Bryant divides her year between Shanghai and Singapore, working as a writer, researcher, and translator.
+She is the author of nine volumes of poetry, Cyborg Chimera, Under the Ash, Voices of the Elders, Harps Upon Willows, The Lined Palm, Pine the Passing, Numina, Nymph, and Unnatural Selection, and two travel guides, one to the city of Suzhou entitled Suzhou Basics, and another co-authored with Nick Land and Lily Sun, entitled Open Door Guide to Shanghai.
+Her The Classical Gardens of Shanghai is a part of the RAS Monograph Series, published by Hong Kong University Press.

 Keep track of past and upcoming events here